starsimhub/starsim/docs/migration_v2v3/README.md

 *Note: no automatic migration script is available for this change.*

+Previously, extra edge attributes were set on networks via a `key_dict` argument.
+Now, the `self.meta` dictionary is simply updated directly.

 For example, code such as this:
 ```py
 def __init__(self, pars=None, key_dict=None, name=None, **kwargs):